vancura/blit-tech-demos/README.md

 ### Development with Auto-Rebuild

-For seamless development where changes to the blit-tech library automatically rebuild:
+For seamless development where changes to the Blit-Tech library automatically rebuild:

 ```bash
 cd blit-tech-demos
 pnpm dev:watch
 ```

 This runs both the library watcher and the dev server concurrently.
-Any changes to blit-tech source files will trigger an automatic rebuild.
+Any changes to Blit-Tech source files will trigger an automatic rebuild.

 ## Available Demos